MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/custom-fields.md

 ## Removing a custom field

 There are two ways to remove a custom field.
-The first is the **Remove** option for each field when viewing the complete list as described above.
+The first is the **Remove** option for each field when viewing the complete list as described in [Step 2: Perform initial extract](#step-2-perform-initial-extract).
 The other method is to retrieve a record and click the button to the left of the field.
 The menu has an option to remove the custom field.

 ## Sample walkthrough